Meet the PSV Board

 PSV, Board Chair &

-Deepa Janha currently serves as Head of Asset Management at Langdon Park Capital.
-She was previously Vice President of Asset Management at CenterCal Properties and Principal of Hidden Park Advisors, a consulting company started with her husband, Myorr Janha, that offers a wealth of experience and insight across a broad range of industries and services including real estate investment management, education, non-profit, entertainment and technology.
+Deepa Janha currently serves as CEO and Managing Principal at DPI Advisors, LLC.
+Prior to that, she was Head of Asset Management at Langdon Park Capital, and Vice President of Asset Management at CenterCal Properties.
+Deepa was Principal of Hidden Park Advisors, a consulting company started with business partner Myorr Janha, that offers a wealth of experience and insight across a broad range of industries and services including real estate investment management, education, non-profit, entertainment and technology.

 Prior to that, Deepa held a senior role with Equity One, Inc. She and her team were primarily responsible for overall asset management of over 50 retail properties.
 Prior to relocating to New York from Boston, Deepa spent 12 years at AEW Capital Management, LP., a global real estate investment firm with approximately $73 billion of assets under management.
 At AEW, she spent time in various departments.
 Prior to AEW, she was a consultant at Goldman Sachs in their Private Wealth Investment Management Group.